Umuzi-org/ACN-syllabus/content/projects/oop/animals/part2/_index.md

 - There should be no global variables.
 - If a variable is only used within a given method, then constantly referring to it as `self.variable`/`this.variable` isn't necessary.
-- `eat()` method should return "Food" and not print it.
-- There should be a test for each method in the child classes.
-- `Dog` and `Cat` class `sound()` should return their respective sounds "Bark" and "Meow".
 - There should be a test for each method in the child classes.